"Gratitude turns what we have into enough."

 Near Enemies: False Versions

-Forced positivity: "I should be grateful; others have it worse," used to shame or override your real feelings.
+Forced positivity: "I should be grateful; others have it worse," used to shame or override our real feelings.

-Self-erasing gratitude: Staying in harmful situations or minimizing real hurt because "I must be grateful," even when something needs to change.
+Self-erasing gratitude: Staying in harmful situations or minimizing real hurt because "I should be grateful," even when something needs to change.

-Gratitude that denies difficulty: Pretending everything was wonderful.
-You gloss over real harm or limitation to avoid discomfort or conflict.
+Gratitude that denies difficulty: Pretending everything is wonderful.
+Glossing over real harm or limitation to avoid discomfort or conflict.

 Complacency: Using "I'm content and grateful" to avoid growth, responsibility, or deeper honesty about what wants to change.